This page is designed to answer the following questions:

-Employers must consult with staff about potential hazards and also have reporting procedures in place as well as a policy for how they are dealt with.
-It is the employer’s responsibility to provide employees with any equipment they may need for their job roles including any Personal Protective Equipment (PPE) and that they have had adequate training.
+Employers must consult with staff about potential hazards, have reporting procedures in place, and have a policy for how they are dealt with.
+It is the employer’s responsibility to provide employees with any equipment they may need for their job roles, including any Personal Protective Equipment (PPE) and that they have had adequate training.

 Employees also have responsibilities under the Health & Safety at Work Act.
-They must take care of their own health and safety as well as that of others around them including colleagues, clients and the general public.
-Employees must co-operate with their employer to ensure risk is minimised in their work.
+They must take care of their own health and safety as well as that of others around them, including colleagues, clients and the general public.
+Employees must cooperate with their employer to ensure risk is minimised in their work setting.
 This can include working in line with the employer’s agreed ways of working, attending training, reporting safety concerns and even stopping work if they feel the risk is too high to continue.